 Located in Campeche, Mexico, Calakmul is only 22 miles from the Guatemala border.
-Located within a protected UNESCO Biosphere, vast jungle surrounds the ruins, monkeys can be heard in the tree tops, and birders can look out for over 230 species of birds.
+Located within a protected UNESCO Biosphere and a UNESCO site itself, Calakmul has vast jungle, monkeys, and over 230 species of birds.
 Remote and beautiful, the Calakmul Ruins is a unique settlement that deserved it's award for its cultural and environmental importance.
-Jhon 12.00 Normal 0 false false false EN-US...
+Jhon 12.00 Normal 0 false false false EN-US X-NONE X-NONE...

 Calakmul’s southern location in the state of Quintana Roo places it in the center of the Peten Mayan Region.
 The inhabitants were influenced from both the north and south and belonged to a coalition that included the Maya settlements of El Mirador, Nakbé, and Uaxactún in the Maya lowlands.
 Calakmul was the largest and most powerful settlement in the coalition.
 This alliance was in constant conflict with its southern neighbors, especially Tikal located across the contemporary border of Guatemala.